show-dont-tell/freiheit-staging/content/chronicle/2025-03-11-masterclasses.md

 To become more efficient in software engineering we have to find out where we are wasting time and how to find and remove frictions.

-Welcome to our Masterclass “On Efficiency"
+Welcome to our Masterclass “On Efficiency".

 {{< youtube id="ScAgEZCQdTg" img="/img/chronicle/250317-masterclass-Thumbnail-EP05.webp" alt="freiheit.com software engineers are efficient" >}}